AlwaysBCoding/arabicio/questions.md

 2. What the fuck is going on with "r", "hmz", "y" ( to see ) on page 368

 3. How can I represent a shadda on top of a short vowel?
 Perhaps there are unicode characters for it and I'm just unaware of it atm
+  - Do people normally write shadda's in news articles?
+Even when they're present?

+4. Multiple verbal nouns for form 1 verbs?
+What is the difference, how do they differ?